LUK34/ASK-DCA/README.md

 - So in that case, since the manager node is down, you will not be able to perform the scale up service or scale down service or any cluster management service with the swarm.
 - And this is the reason why it is very important that you have multiple manager nodes for high availability.

-- Manager Nodea has many responsibility within swarm, these include:
+- Manager Node has many responsibility within swarm, these include:
 - **Maintaining cluster state**
 - **Scheduling services**
 - **Serving swarm model HTTP API endpoints**